Welcome to the City Care Library

 "As I began to dive deeply into criminal justice policy, this book and the work of Bryan Stevenson inspired and challenged me for the work ahead.
 It is a must-read for Oklahoman’s coming to the realization of what is happening in our state."

 "Community First!
 Village in Austin is the most compelling example of what a community’s response to those experiencing homeless could be.
 Visiting and reading Alan’s book convinced me the most important thing to do with an idea and conviction is just take the next step."

 Recommendations from City Care CEO Adam Luck

-We have provided below reports of how we have used your generous investments over the last two calendar years to offer support to our city’s most vulnerable through homeless services, supportive housing, and literacy-focused mentorship.
-For a look at our 2020 and 2019 State of the Agency reports, click the images below.
+We have provided below reports of how we have used your generous investments over the last few calendar years to offer support to our city’s most vulnerable through homeless services, supportive housing, and literacy-focused mentorship.
+For a look at our 2021, 2020 and 2019 State of the Agency reports, click the images below.

 Create Change: From Apathy to Activation | Adam Luck | TEDxOklahomaCity